 March 7, 2014

-Join scientists from the Human PoWeR (Physiology of Wearable Robotics) Lab at NC State University for a demonstration of a thought-controlled, lightweight, air-powered exoskeleton.
+Scientists from the Human PoWeR (Physiology of Wearable Robotics) Lab at NC State University demonstrated a thought-controlled, lightweight, air-powered exoskeleton.
 This device, designed to assist or enhance human movement, uses a non-invasive technique called surface electromyography (EMG) to turn motor commands from the spinal cord into controlled muscle movement of the legs.
-Attendees can even “test-drive” our thought-controlled artificial muscles!
+Attendees could even “test-drive” our thought-controlled artificial muscles!

 About our Speakers

 Ben Robertson graduated from Emory University in 2008 with a degree in Applied Physics.
 During his undergraduate studies, he did research in bio-inspired robotics and single molecule biophysics.
 Following graduation, he had a two-year fellowship at the Walter Reed Army Institute of Research in the Division of Brain Dysfunction and Blast Injury studying the mechanics of traumatic brain injury.
 Ben is currently a PhD student in the Human Physiology of Wearable Robotics (PoWeR) Laboratory at the North Carolina State University.
 In the PoWeR Lab, he has been able to combine his love of physics, robotics, and neuroscience to study the neuromechanics of functional gait, and the impact/effects of wearable robotic exoskeletons.

 Dr. Kota Takahashi received his doctorate degree in Biomechanics & Movement Science at the University of Delaware.
 He is currently a postdoctoral scholar in the Human Physiology of Wearable Robotics (PoWeR) Laboratory at the North Carolina State University.
 He studies the design of prosthetics, orthotics, and robotics to improve walking ability in people with limited mobility.